kyledkearney/Car-Finder/README.md

 ## About

 This is a application I built for my University of Denver certificate program.
-It is built using React, Restful APIs, controllers, and Bootstrap.
+It is built using React, Express, Restful APIs, and Bootstrap.